-It's possible to define one of the IP's configured on the interfaces as the management interface.
-Also, an associated gateway can be configured.
+If required, one of the assigned IP addresses can be set as the management address.
+An associated gateway can also be configured.

 To configure the management interface and gateway:

 - 1. Using the WebUI, navigate to: Local Configuration > Physical Advanced Configuration - 2.
 Scroll down to the Management Interface section